Nero0113/CoSec/README.md

 ```
 .
-|-- transformers
-   |-- generation
+|-- scripts
-      |-- utils                   # You can get our security hardening code here
+   |-- CustomizedGeneration                   # You can get our security hardening code here
 ```

 ## 🔨 Setup